 About Trail Running SA

 - Trail Running SA is a not for profit and volunteer run organisation that strives to put on very affordable events of the highest standard.
 Proceeds from our events go straight back into organising better trail running events and building up a strong trail running community.
+See the About page for more information and the list of current committee members.

 - Looking for more information on an event: Please check the event page first.